nicotralab/chen-et-al-sex-determination/README.md

 ## Overview

-This document describes
+This document describes how we generated linkage maps of the _Hydractinia symbiolongicarpus_ genome and used them to identify sex-linked markers.

 ## Sequencing

-1. The paternal genome assembly can be downloaded at [link to paternal genome](url).
+1. The paternal genome assembly can be downloaded at **[TODO: add link to paternal genome](url)**.

 2. Male parent 291-10 was previously sequenced to high coverage.
-To generate a dataset of coverage equivalent to that obtained for the female parent and F1 progeny, we downsampled the original files (SRA #######) with seqtk as follows:
+To generate a dataset of coverage equivalent to that obtained for the female parent and F1 progeny, we downsampled the original files (**TODO: add link to SRA for paternal genome files**) with seqtk as follows:

    ```bash
    $ seqtk sample -s100 160429_CRATOS_HKM5MBCXX.1.12268798.1.fq.gz 0.2 | gzip > 160429_CRATOS_HKM5MBCXX.lane1.12268798.read1.DOWNSAMPLE_0.2.fq.gz